singer-io/getting-started/README.md

 ```

 If you aren't on a compatible version, install the latest version of
 Python 3.
-If you're on macOS, we recommend using [homebrew][homebrew]
+If you're on macOS, we recommend using [homebrew] to `brew
-to `brew install python3`.
-Installation instructions for other
+install python3`.
+Installation instructions for other platforms can
-platforms can be found
+be found
 [here](http://www.diveintopython3.net/installing-python.html).

 Depending on how you perform the install, you might end up with Python